 – HF bands are used for near-vertical-incidence-sky wave and low angle sky wave propagation for regional and global communications;

-– VHF, UHF and SHF bands are generally used for short-range communications, however, there are times when suitable propagation conditions allow beyond line-of-sight communications;
+– VHF, UHF and SHF bands are generally used for short-range communications, however, there are times when suitable propagation conditions allow beyond line-of-sight communications, under such conditions it is not uncommon for VHF and UHF signals to span 600 to 2 500 km;

-– Amateur satellites afford an opportunity to use frequencies above HF for long-distance communications ; and
+– Amateur satellites afford an opportunity for long-distance communications without the need for favourable ionospheric propagation conditions; and

-– Signals bounced off the moon offer worldwide communication paths.
+– Signals bounced off the Moon offer worldwide communication paths.
+However, this technique is used by only a small number of amateur operators.

+In many cases, because of restricted transmitter power, communications between amateur stations are achieved under a relatively low signal to noise ratio compared to commercial communication links and application in other services.
+Consequently, increases in the ambient radio frequency noise floor may severely limit the ability of amateur stations to successfully communicate.
+The criterion of interfering signal power to receiver noise power level I/N, of −6 dB should be used as the protection trigger level for stations of the amateur and amateur satellite service in sharing and compatibility studies with other services.

 3 Technical characteristics

 Tables 1 to 8 contain technical characteristics of representative systems operating in the amateur and amateur-satellite services.
-This information is sufficient for general calculation to assess the compatibility between these systems and systems operating in other services.
+This information is provided for general calculations to assess the compatibility between these systems and systems operating in other services.
 The upper frequency boundaries shown in Tables 1 to 8 represent the current state of deployment of most amateur radio systems.
 As amateur usage of the 135.7-137.8 kHz and 472-479 kHz frequency bands is restricted to maximum radiated power of 1 W (e.i.r.p.) and electrically short antennas in a high noise environment, operation on these bands is generally different to higher frequency bands.
 To establish communications with distant stations weak-signal techniques and operating protocols have been developed for use in this difficult environment and representative characteristics are shown in Table 4.
-These techniques utilize digital signal processing, forward error correction and bandwidth limitation to minimize the effects of high levels of natural and man-made noise.
+These techniques utilize digital signal processing, forward error correction and bandwidth optimization to minimize the effects of high levels of natural and man-made noise.

 Tables 1 through 8 contain data on receiver parameters, transmitter power, antenna gain and radiated power (e.i.r.p.) and it should be noted that the values shown are notional and operational characteristics and any given amateur service station may deviate from specific values given in the following Tables.
 This particularly applies to transmitter power which is often more likely to be determined by the licence conditions of individual countries, equipment availability and the need/interest of the individual amateur station, so the actual transmitter power used is very likely to be significantly less than the maximum values shown in the Tables.